ebrengle/workout-generator/README.md

 Exit
 ```

-##Viewing the Exercises
+##Viewing an Exercises
 I need to look over my exercises before choosing one, or to make an edit to my workout.

 Usage Example:
 ```
 > ./workout-generator
-1. Add a workout
+1. Add an exercise
 2. List all exercises
 3. Create Workout
+4. View Workouts
-4. Exit
+5. Exit

 > 2